Bakhomious/Thesus-Finds-the-Exit/README.md

 - The game loads the labyrinth from a `JSON` file, which makes it easily extensible to add more maps.
 - Write results to a `JSON` file using [jackson](https://github.com/FasterXML/jackson).

+This project was made under the supervision of [Dr Péter Jeszenszky](https://inf.unideb.hu/dr-jeszenszky-peter), professor at the University of Debrecen.